How single parents can save for higher education?

 - Decide the Size of the Emergency Fund

-The thumb rule for generating an emergency fund is to focus on saving a corpus amount that can cover your expenses for more than 6 to 12 months.
+The thumb rule to generate an emergency fund is to focus on saving a corpus amount that can cover your expenses for more than 6 to 12 months.

 - Identify Highly Liquid Savings Product